mcseves/mcseves.github.io/_posts/2020-10-25-starting-the-year.markdown

 ---

-> **Challenge:** Design a way to establish and maintain sensory personal contact amongst the people in your group whilst exploring the largest area of London you can
+> **Brief:** Design a way to establish and maintain sensory personal contact amongst the people in your group whilst exploring the largest area of London you can
 >
-> **Group:** Damul Yang, Maria Shutterstock, Maria Carolina Séves, Sebastian Ervi
+> **Team:** Damul Yang, Maria Carolina Séves, Maria Shutterstock, Sebastian Ervi
 >
 > **Meeting point:** 51º31’20.4”N 0º06’07.0”W